About Dr. Rodríguez

 Aside from teaching, editing, and writing, I have worked in libraries, cut gaskets in a factory, acted in a theater troupe, and did temp work as a clerk typist.

-I wrote a study of the English Romantic poet John Keats titled Book of the Heart, which was published by Lindisfarne Press.
+I wrote a study of the English Romantic poet John Keats titled Book of the Heart, published by Lindisfarne Press.

 I also have a book of poetry, Night Song, published by Tia Chucha Press.